Gowiem/terraform-workshops/vault-intro/exercises/02/README.md

 $ terraform apply run.plan
 ```

 *NOTE*: You will be prompted to input the `legacy_password` variable as part of this run.
 Obviously, we don't have any real legacy password to set here, so feel free to enter any text you like.
-I do suggest thinking through the problem presented here though: Since I need to keep my secrets out of my source control, how I could I safely and securely provide the initial secret values that seed Vault for consumers?
+I do suggest thinking through the problem presented here though: Since I need to keep my secrets out of my source control, how could I safely and securely provide the initial secret values that seed Vault for consumers?
 Feel free to ask any questions on this as it's a good discussion topic.

 This Terraform run will do 3 things: